pgarrett-scripps/SagePeptideAmbiguityAnnotator/README.md

 mass-shift  100
 annot-seq   {100}(?PE)PTIDE

-# since ions overllaped the mass shift couldt be localized and is added as a labile modification
+# since the forward and reverse ion series overlapped, the mass shift could not be localized and is added as a labile modification.
 ```

-Given the peptide sequence 'PEPTIDE', and the following b-ion fragments (1-7): 0110000, and y-ion fragments (1-7): 0000110, then the sequence would be annotated as follows: (?PE)PTI(?DE)

 ## Installation